 The Bachelor of Science-Accountancy program prepares students for careers in public, corporate, not-for-profit, and governmental accounting.
 Accounting courses integrate the study of the theory and current practice of accounting with research and computer applications.
-There is a chapter of Beta Alpha Psi (national honors organization) and are student chapters of the Institute of Management Accountants and the National Association of Black Accountants; all three sponsor career-planning and other co-curricular activities.
+There are a chapter of Beta Alpha Psi (national honors organization), a student chapter of the Institute of Management Accountants, and the National Association of Black Accountants.
+All three sponsor career-planning and other co-curricular activities.